The Quiet Thread

 Oranges are deeply and inexplicably associated with Norwegian Easter.
 They appear everywhere — in cabins, in ski bags, in children’s pockets.
 The most likely explanation is that oranges were once a luxury, something that arrived in the shops in late winter like a quiet promise of better things ahead.
 Whatever the origin, the tradition is firmly established.
 You bring oranges to Easter the way you bring cranberry sauce to Thanksgiving.
 It is simply not discussed.

 Kvikk lunsj is Norway’s most beloved Easter chocolate.
 Imagine a Kit Kat.
 Now imagine it is not quite a Kit Kat, that it comes in a red, yellow and green wrapper printed with the fjellvettregler — the nine rules of mountain safety that every Norwegian knows by heart.
-Rule number nine is our favourite: det er ingen skam å snu — it is no shame to turn back.
+Rule number nine is our favourite: det er ingen skam å snu — there is no shame in turning back.
 The fact that this requires an official rule, printed on a chocolate wrapper and memorised from childhood, tells you everything you need to know about Norwegians and their relationship with the mountains.
 Kvikk lunsj is considered the correct thing to eat at a rest stop on a cross-country ski trail, preferably with a thermos of hot chocolate and a reasonable sense of personal achievement.
 At Easter, there is a reliable national shortage.
 Every year.
 This is accepted as one of the minor hardships of the season, alongside the traffic and the weather.

 Roast lamb is eaten on Easter Sunday.
 It connects the celebration to something older and more symbolic than most people stop to think about.
 Norway does lamb very well.
 This is not the place to argue about it.